Sachin796/liriApp/README.md

 - Venue location

-- Date of the Event (use moment to format this as "MM/DD/YYYY")
+- Date of the Event

 **4. spotify-this song (Song Name) :-**